Geutzzu/FurnitureStoresExtraction/README.md

      ```
 - After this, you will have to create a directory called `Models` (if it does not exist) in the `FurnitureFinder` directory
   (where the django app is located).

 - You can then download one of my trained models from the Google Drive link below, and add it to the `Models` directory:

   - [ROB_0.89F1_16B_100000DAT](https://drive.google.com/drive/folders/1kuXdzfuZpfyJGMZYohPATBuOGeN6lxTz?usp=sharing)

+- **NOTE ABOUT OTHER MODELS**: I am still experimenting with other models and I will update this README
+with better-performing models as I train them.
+Since
+testing is very misleading and time-consuming, coming up with a better
+model may not be feasible for me at the moment.
+Important is that all the "tools" for creating
+a model are there, and anyone can come in and train a better model using the same pipeline I did if
+they have the knowledge and resources to do so.

 - For the model above, the app will work plug-and-play.
 If you want to use a different model, you will have to
 change the model path in the `inference.py` file in the `Scripts` directory inside the django app.
     ```py